aosabook/500lines/search-engine/README.md

 As it turns out,
-in the current version of this search engine, it isn't actually important that the tuples can be generated on the fly, because the largest thing we're writing as a sequence of tuples is the posting list, and it has to be sorted before writing it to each chunk anyway.
+in the current version of this search engine, it isn’t actually important that the tuples can be generated on the fly, because the largest thing we’re writing as a sequence of tuples is the posting list, and it has to be sorted before writing it to each chunk anyway.

-`urllib.quote` encodes the strings being written to the file to ensure they can't contain spaces.
+`urllib.quote` encodes the strings being written to the file to ensure they can’t contain spaces.

 Reading the tuples is even simpler, using a generator function: